Montgomery County to spend $500,000 on push for global pandemic center

 The pandemic center is one of 12 major proposals the organization’s task force outlined in a report released in December; others include cross-jurisdictional “resiliency exercises” and a joint contact-tracing system.

-“There are a lot of pieces that have to come together, but we’re moving with all due speed,” Connected DMV chief strategic officer Matt Erskine said about the pandemic center.
-“The whole world and certainly this region has lived through a pandemic … And it’s clear that this is something that we definitely don’t want to live through again.”
+“There are a lot of pieces that have to come together, but we’re moving with all due speed,” Connected DMV chief strategy officer Matt Erskine said about the pandemic center.
+“The whole world and certainly this region has lived through a pandemic . . .
+And it’s clear that this is something that we definitely don’t want to live through again.”

 These laboratory-made antibodies are a best bet for a coronavirus treatment, but there won’t be enough